bpesquet/mlcourse/notes/project_workflow/README.md

 ---

-A simple solution for splitting datasets is to use the scikit-learn [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function.

-Just before or after that, inputs (features given to the model) have to be separated from targets (values it must predict).
+During dataset splitting, inputs (features given to the model) have to be separated from targets (values it must predict).

 [![Using train_test_split](images/train-test-split.jpg)](https://mgalarnyk.github.io/)